 Remember that traffic will be travelling a lot faster than on ordinary roads.
 Be particularly careful at dusk, during darkness, and in poor weather conditions when it is more difficult to judge speed, distance and stopping distance.
 Signal and return to your original lane as soon as possible.

 Gantries are structures used to display traffic signs above traffic lanes on motorways and dual-carriageways.
-They are common, so make sure you pay attention to them as well as to other signs along the side of the road.
+They are common and display important information, so make sure you pay attention to them as well as to other signs along the side of the road.

 Variable message signs such as the ones displayed below are used on motorways to provide messages and information to motorists and to warn of incidents that may affect traffic conditions and journey times.